sreedeepEK/residual-networks/README.md

+Implementation of "Deep Residual Learning for Image Recognition" from scratch using Python.
-This repository is a project under development.
+Note: This repository is a project under development.